-Following temporary disruption to the Fire and Rescue Authority's normal schedule of meetings between March and November 2020, these subsequently resumed as multi-location meetings with all participants attending remotely.
-This arrangement has worked effectively and is likely to continue until such time as a technical solution can be found to enable webcasting and simultaneous English translation of Authority meetings if some participants wish to attend in person and others remotely.
+The Fire and Rescue Authority's normal schedule of meetings continue to be attended remotely.
+This arrangement continues to work effectively and is likely to continue until such time as a technical solution can be found to enable webcasting and simultaneous English translation of Authority meetings if some participants wish to attend in person and others remotely.